 When should I call the police?

-Knowing when to call the police is an important thing.
 It is good to know what to do when there is an emergency.
+Knowing when to call the police is important.
 When you call the police, you can help protect yourself and also contribute to being a good citizen.
-You can call the police from any phone in any place in the US by dialing 9-1-1.
+You can call the police from any phone in any place in the USA by dialing 911.

-In the US, people call the police for all of the following situations:
+Call the police in all of the following emergencies:

 - A crime, especially if is still in progress, such as a theft or burglary